Skip to main content

 • Creality Ender-5 S1

-In addition to the 3D printers, we also make a wide variety of materials in various colors available to patrons for printing their projects, such as PLA, ABS, PET-G and nylon.
+In addition to the 3D printers, we also make a wide variety of colors available in PLA and ABS to patrons for printing their projects.

 Want to get a part 3D printed?